Help Voters | Get trained to be a Nonpartisan Poll Monitor with the Florida Election Protection Coalition! Sign up now!

 • Shortly after the 2020 elections, the Florida House will appoint its Redistricting Committee and the Senate will appoint its Reapportionment Committee.
 Both will be fully staffed with mapping experts and necessary support staff.
 These committees are expected to begin meeting as soon as committee weeks begin.

-• In the past, under normal circumstances, absent COVID, both committees have held public hearings in the spring and summer before the year that the maps are due to be passed.
-These are not required by law and – as any other public gathering would be – are subject to limitations imposed by the current pandemic.
+• In the past, under normal circumstances, both committees have held public hearings in the spring and summer before the year that the maps are due to be passed.
+These are not required by law and are subject to limitations imposed by the COVID-19 pandemic.

 • Maps are supposed to be drawn by committee staff or members and then approved by the committee (and any subcommittees).
 The House Redistricting Committee takes responsibility for the House map, and the Senate Reapportionment Committee for the Senate map.
 Both houses take responsibility for the Congressional map.
 All three maps must be approved by majorities of both houses.